mcphail/speccydev/README.md

 Thanks to the many authors of these wonderful tools and extensions; to think what we could have made with these in 1985!

-## Breaking changes from v1.x
+## Breaking changes from v2.x

-The newest release of z88dk has been included.
-This brings substantial improvements over v2.3, but I cannot guarantee it will compile your code in the same way.
-If this causes problems, please use an older version of the devcontainer.
+Boriel BASIC (zxbasic) has been updated.
+This version corrects a bug when referencing array data from assembly language.
+Code reliant on the old, faulty, behaviour may break.

+## New additions from v2.x

+The `pasta80` PASCAL compiler has been added.
+Example code is in `/opt/pasta80/examples`.
+Invoke the compiler by running `pasta`.
+A fun feature is that it can run in an IDE mode with vscode integration by running `pasta --ide`!

+`hdfmonkey` is a useful tool for manipulating the sdcard images needed for the Spectrum Next and its emulators.

 ## Install